opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 in [GCP](https://cloud.google.com/) but useless otherwise and it depends on a dozen extra jars.

-## Project Tools

-JDK 14 is required to build OpenSearch.
-You must have a JDK 14 installed with the environment variable `JAVA_HOME` referencing the path to Java home for your JDK 14 installation.
-By default, tests use the same runtime as `JAVA_HOME`.
-However, since RENNAMEME supports JDK 8, the build supports compiling with JDK 14 and testing on a JDK 8 runtime; to do this, set `RUNTIME_JAVA_HOME` pointing to the Java home of a JDK 8 installation.
-Note that this mechanism can be used to test against other JDKs as well, this is not only limited to JDK 8.

-> Note: It is also required to have `JAVA8_HOME`, `JAVA9_HOME`, `JAVA10_HOME`
-and `JAVA11_HOME`, and `JAVA12_HOME` available so that the tests can pass.

-OpenSearch uses the Gradle wrapper for its build.
-You can execute Gradle using the wrapper via the `gradlew` script on Unix systems or `gradlew.bat` script on Windows in the root of the repository.
-The examples below show the usage on Unix.

-We support development in IntelliJ versions IntelliJ 2019.2 and onwards.
-We would like to support Eclipse, but few of us use it and has fallen into [disrepair][eclipse].

-[Docker](https://docs.docker.com/install/) is required for building some OpenSearch artifacts and executing certain test suites.
-You can run OpenSearch without building all the artifacts with:

-    ./gradlew :run

-That'll spend a while building OpenSearch and then it'll start OpenSearch, writing its log above Gradle's status message.
-We log a lot of stuff on startup, specifically these lines tell you that OpenSearch is ready:

-    [2020-05-29T14:50:35,167][INFO ][o.e.h.AbstractHttpServerTransport] [runTask-0] publish_address {127.0.0.1:9200}, bound_addresses {[::1]:9200}, {127.0.0.1:9200}
-    [2020-05-29T14:50:35,169][INFO ][o.e.n.Node               ] [runTask-0] started

-But to be honest its typically easier to wait until the console stops scrolling and then run `curl` in another window like this to check if OpenSearch instance is running:

-    curl -u opensearch:password localhost:9200

 ## Java Language Formatting Guidelines

 Java files in the OpenSearch codebase are formatted with the Eclipse JDT